rmit-s3660270-shahd-sideek/coding-challenge/readme.md

 ### Setup
--After the installation, in  the `.env` file , please change the path of  DB_DATABASE to your absolute path.
+-After the installation, in  the `.env` file , please change the path of  DB_DATABASE to your absolute path of database/store_database.sqlite